samueljacobs98/smart-elevator/client/README.md

 A `REACT_APP_FLOOR` is required to be set in the `.env` file.

 By default the api base url will be `"http://localhost:3001/api"`.
-If you require the api to be running on a different port, add the following to the `.env` file:
+If you require the api to have a different base url, add the following to the `.env` file:

 ```
 REACT_APP_API_URL=<api base url>